 7. Tell Yourself a New Story for your future.
 Part of the reason the trauma bond is so intense is because of the story we tell ourselves about ‘how special’ the relationship was.
 When we think things like ‘I’ll never again have a chance at a love as deep as this.’ it makes it WAY harder to leave it in the past.
 This is because you are focusing on a version of the story around what you're losing.
 Not what you're gaining.
 Again...

 Stop focusing on what you're potentially losing.
 Keep your gaze on what you're gaining and move forward.

-And then in the words of Michele Harper, ‘Bless (them) and walk away.”
+And then in the words of Michele Harper, MD, ‘Bless (them) and walk away.”